 In the first set of four lines of ‘Apostate’, the speaker begins by referring to herself in the first person and describing how she is looking up at the sky.
 It is clearly night, as she is able to see “the stars.”
 She has decided to cast her gaze up at their lights from a place a “weariness.”
 While the speaker does not inform the reader why it is she feels weary with her life, this fact does not take away from one’s ability to connect to the story.
 In fact, it allows one to imagine themselves in the same situation and how they might feel looking up at the sky after a terrible and exhausting day.

 It is from her position on the ground the speaker decides to take some time and analyze the stars she sees.
 She beholds them in the sky.
 The use of the world “beheld” in this line emphasizes the majesty of what she is seeing.
 The speaker does not “watch” or “look” at the stars, she beholds them.
 They are “fixed” in the sky, but at the same time seem to “throb…joy.”

 Adams has chosen to personify the stars.
 This is done through the projection of the speaker’s own emotions onto what she is seeing.
 They appear to be full of joy because she is.

 She also notes that the starts are not “racked,” or controlled, by the constant need to move in a “mad dance.”
 The speaker compares this lack of need to the need that “mars,” the red planet named for the God of war, has to do the opposite.
 This planet represents humankind and its continual need to take, control, and dictate.

-After this first section the reader is able to make an assumption about what it is that wearies the speaker.
+After this first section, the reader is able to make an assumption about what it is that wearies the speaker.
 She is tired of her own life and the lack of control she feels she has over it.
-She sees the stars and feels that they have a freedom she can only wish for.
+She sees the stars and feels that they have the freedom she can only wish for.